 The quadriceps tendon is a large-sized tendon positioned above the kneecap.
 A partial injury can occur during sports or those who engage in active lifestyles.
 The signs of the injury might cause steadily increasing knee pain.

-A full quadriceps tendon rupture is considered unusual.
-It often occurs among individuals over 40 years of age and among those who have systemic conditions that lead to the weakening of the tendon.
+A full quadriceps tendon rupture is unusual.
+Furthermore, it often occurs among individuals over 40 years of age and among those who have systemic conditions that lead to the weakening of the tendon.

-If the tendon is completely ruptured, the individual could not straighten the knee without assistance and he/she could not perform the straight leg raise.
+If the tendon completely ruptures, the individual could not straighten the knee without assistance and he/she could not perform the straight leg raise.

-In most cases, the knee is swollen, and the doctor can feel the torn tendon right above the kneecap.
-An X-ray can be taken to check if the kneecap is impaired.
+In most cases, the doctor can feel the tendon right above the kneecap if there is swelling in the knee.
+In addition, the doctor requests an X-ray to check if there is impairment to the kneecap.

-For a partial quadriceps tendon rupture, it is treated conservatively.
+For a partial quadriceps tendon rupture, conservative treatment is necessary.
 The treatment options might include the following:

 - Knee brace or immobilizer